You are hereHome › Complaints

 Complaining about someone else

-If you want to complain about someone who does not work for a State Government agency, for example a tradesman, there may be a government agency that regulates them.
+If you want to complain about someone who does not work for a State Government agency, for example a tradesperson, there may be a government agency that regulates them.
 Follow the links to the complete list of government agencies for contact details.
 Ombudsman Western Australia also has links to industry Ombudsman who handle complaints about certain private sector organisations.

 - WA Government